ricsam/enschedule/README.md

   logJobs: true, // log the output from the handlers to stdout / stderr
   retryStrategy: () => 5000, // if a job should retry, it will retry after 5 seconds
   worker: {
+    // the worker will run in the same process as the dashboard, see worker types
     type: "inline",
   },
   handlers: [
+    // define handler functions
     createHandler({
       id: "log-job",
       version: 1,